+If you want to bake vanilla flavored shortbread cookies you can try one the following recipes: Cranberry shortbread cookies or pistachio shortbread cookies.
+If you are looking for an easy chocolate shortbread cookie recipe then you are in the right place.
 This recipe for eggless chocolate shortbread cookies is from a Martha Stewart book.
-I think it’s called “Cookies”.
-I noted it long time back so don’t remember it.
-These are basic beginner’s level cookies.
-These shortbread have a crumbly texture with a buttery smell and taste.
+I think it's called "Cookies".
+I noted it long time back so don't remember it.
+These are basic beginner's level cookies.
+These chocolate shortbread cookies have a crumbly texture with a buttery smell and taste.
 I wanted to bake a big batch of cookies and a simple recipe.
-So this chocolate shortbread recipe fits the bill.
-The yield mentioned in the recipe was 3 dozen but I got 5 dozen cookies.
+So this chocolate shortbread cookie recipe fits the bill.
+The yield mentioned in the recipe was 3 dozen but I got 5 dozen chocolate shortbread cookies.

 - 2 cups All Purpose Flour

 - 1/4 cup plus little Unsweetened Cocoa Powder (For Dusting)